128technology/docs/docs/plugin_cloud_ha.md

 ### Monitoring Agent

 The job of the Monitoring Agent is to produce and transmit health status messages.
-The monitoring agent collects the administrative status, operational status, and mac address of all of the configured `redundant-interface`s and `additional-interfaces` at an interval of 1 second.
-This health status is then sent via an HTTP POST to the ip address of the `cloud-ha` interface where the HA Agent is listening on port 12800.
+The Monitoring Agent collects the administrative status, operational status, and mac address of all of the configured redundant interfaces and additional interfaces at one second intervals.
+The health status is then sent via an HTTP POST to the IP address of the `cloud-ha` interface where the HA Agent is listening on port 12800.

 ### HA Agent

-The job of the HA Agent is to process the health status from the the local Monitoring Agent and determine whether it considers itself healthy so that it can perform failover operations.
+The job of the HA Agent is to process the health status messages from the the local Monitoring Agent and determine the health status for performing failover operations.
 For an interface to be healthy, it must be administratively and operationally up.
 For a node to be healthy, it must have at least one healthy `redundant-interface`.
-If there are `additional-interface`s configured, then the node must have at least one healthy `additional-interface`.
+If there are additional interfaces configured, then the node must have at least one healthy `additional-interface`.

-The following flow diagram summarizes the process that the HA Agent goes through driven by the Monitoring Agent and resulting in interactions with the API Agent.
+The following flow diagram summarizes the process followed by the HA Agent using information supplied by the Monitoring Agent, and resulting in interactions with the API Agent.

 ![HA Agent Flow Diagram](/img/cloud-ha-ha-agent-flow-diagram.png)

-The mode that an HA agent is running in is determined by the `priority` configured.
-A `priority` of 1 makes the node primary and a `priority` of 2 makes the node secondary.
+An HA Agent configured with a priority of 1 will be defined as the Primary node; a priority of 2 becomes the Secondary node.

-* Primary: this node is preferred to become active except when the local node is unhealthy
+* Primary: This node is preferred to be active except when the local node is unhealthy.
-* Secondary: this node is preferred to become active only when the local node is healthy and the remote node is unhealthy or unreachable
+* Secondary: This node is preferred to become active only when the local node is healthy and the remote node is unhealthy or unreachable.

-The internal state machines wait for `up-holddown-timeout` seconds before considering a node healthy.
-If at any point during that wait, the HA Agent receives an unhealthy health status, the timeout will be reset and the node is considered unhealthy.
+The internal state machines wait for the value set in seconds in `up-holddown-timeout` before considering a node healthy.
+If at any point during that wait the HA Agent receives an unhealthy status, the timeout will be reset and the node is considered unhealthy.

-The internal state machines wait for `peer-reachability-timeout` after every health status before considering the node unreachable.
+The internal state machines wait for the `peer-reachability-timeout` after every health status before considering the node unreachable.
 The timer is reset if a health report is processed before the timeout expires.

-When the HA Agent determines that the node must become active, it will hit the API Agent's appropriate REST endpoint with the first active redundant interface's mac address and the list of configured prefixes.
-The HA Agent will also change the provisional status of the configured `redundant-interface`s to be up if it is becoming active and down if it is becoming inactive.
+When the HA Agent determines that a node must become active, the first active redundant interface's mac address and the list of configured prefixes are sent to the API Agent's appropriate REST endpoint.
+The HA Agent changes the provisional status of the configured `redundant-interface` to **Up**.

 ### API Agents